Bopchy/madlibs/Notes.md

     - Do presentation test run (Friday morning - after the check-in)

 Done:
+    - Use docstrings instead of comments where it makes sense
     - Fix completed story showing indices instead of entered text
     - Function for pulling word types to be added from story
     - Function for generating user input requests dynamically